 Toddlers aren’t too young to help.
 Choose utensils that are right for their size and strength.

-“Learning to cook takes supervision, practice and patience,” Lamont said.
+“Learning to cook takes supervision, practice and patience,” Clark said.

 Explain, demonstrate and guide as kids develop the cognitive and motor skills to complete tasks appropriate for their age group.

 - Stir or mash food with a spoon

 - Cut soft foods with a plastic knife

 - Tear lettuce for salads or bread for stuffing